kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-`x-kubernetes-validator` it not currently allowed in the OpenAPI schemas defined in Custom Resource Definitions.
+`x-kubernetes-validations` it not currently allowed in the OpenAPI schemas defined in Custom Resource Definitions.
 This creates a rollout issue: Any CRDs that are defined using this new field will be invalid according to versions of Kubernetes that pre-date the introduction of the field.